KomodoPlatform/NotaryNodes/notarynodes/strob/README.md

 <br>

 ## DISCLOSURE
-* First time running!
+* First time running!:runner:

 * The Pirate privacy video and images were funded by FishyGuts from the Pirate Project, at approx a tenth of my regular rate.
-(Please vote for team Pirate too as a NN operators!)
+(Please vote for :skull:<a href="https://github.com/KomodoPlatform/NotaryNodes/tree/master/notarynodes/pirate">team Pirate</a> too as a NN operators:metal:!)

 <br>